blackcub3s/replicacalculadora/README.md

 $$ A_i \alpha_i A_{i+1} \cdot \cdot \cdot A_{n-1} \alpha_{n-1} A_n $$

-w are operators)which will be evaluated by the built-in `eval()` javascript function to calculate.
+This expression then would be evaluated by the built-in `eval()` javascript function to calculate.
 Then the result is showed.
 At the same time, this last value gets stored in the `window.string_nombre` variable to keep being of use in case the user wants to introduce another of the elemental operators.
+For example, multiplying 2 by 3, adding seven and pressing equal would translate to `eval(2*3+7)` and stored as '13' within the `window.string_nombre`variable.
 You can see the function here:

 https://github.com/blackcub3s/replicacalculadora/blob/2efe2254321d00a8228a87ae5082006a16810abe/script.js#L48-L73